 Climate change has become a significant, material risk for businesses of all kinds.
 It also creates new business opportunities in a new economy based on low carbon emissions.
 The Taskforce on Climate-Related Financial Disclosures (TCFD) recommends that companies include the value of these climate-related costs, risks and opportunities in their annual financial reports.
-The Taskforce also provides guidance for implementing their recommendations.8
+The Taskforce also provides guidance for implementing their recommendations.6

-• [The fund] will vote for proposals asking companies to implement the TCFD's recommendations in their annual financial reports.
+Vote for proposals asking companies to implement the TCFD's recommendations in their annual financial reports.